← All articles

 Why has mobile game CPI risen so much in 2026?

-Blended gaming CPI is around $0.56 in 2026, up roughly 30% year-on-year, with Europe up 47% and North America up 31%.
+On Adjust’s 2026 gaming benchmarks, blended gaming CPI reached $0.56 globally in 2025, up 30% year-on-year, with Europe up 47% to $0.53 and North America up 31% to $1.68.
 The drivers are signal loss after privacy changes like ATT, more advertisers competing for the same finite attention, platform auctions extracting more surplus, and a thinner free-discovery layer on the dominant stores.
 The increases are structural, not a temporary spike.

 Should studios stop running paid user acquisition?